-- Cut a large piece of wrapping paper into 63”.
+- Cut a large piece of wrapping paper to 63”.

-- Fold the paper in half and draw the shape you want for the top of your headboard and when you unfold the paper, the two sides will match exactly.
+- Fold the paper in half and draw the shape you want for your headboard.
+You will draw half of your headboard and when you unfold the paper, the two sides will match exactly.

 - Cut out the pattern.
 Unfold the pattern and trace it onto your wood planks.

 - Use a pencil to label the back of each plank, numbering them from left to right.

 - Use a jigsaw to cut out the shape you drew on each plank.

 - Sand any rough edges using 100 grit sandpaper.

 - Stain or paint your planks.